tberg12/ocular/README.md

         -outputFontPath font/advertencias/trained.fontser \
         -outputPath train_output

-  Many more command-line options, include several that can affect speed and accuracy, can be found below.
+  Many more command-line options, including several that affect speed and accuracy, can be found below.

 4. Transcribe some pages: